 Say a large number of addresses that lack the leading zero were imported into your account, resulting in many bad addresses.

-- Option 1: Turn on SmartyStreets in your LGL account (read this article to learn how this works) and let the computer do the work for you.
+- Option 1: Turn on Address Verification in your LGL account and let the computer do the work for you.

-- Option 2: If you are able to "Undo" the import that created those addresses, you could do that and then fix and re-import the zip codes per the instructions above.
+- Option 2: If you are able to undo the import that created those addresses (click into the import and then click the Undo Import button to accomplish this), you could remove the data that way, fix the columns per the instructions above, and then re-import the zip codes.